Build Wise Systems: Combining Competence, Alignment, and Robustness

 Robustness to real-world complexity, including adversarial forces: Decision-systems can face challenges such as complexity creep, time constraints, resource constraints, emergent feedback loops, gaming, and adversaries who intentionally want to subvert or destroy the system.
 In addition, in the human world, factors such as power dynamics, relationship capital, emotions, autonomic reactions, and incentive structures will inevitably play a significant (and potentially valuable) role in decision-making.
 Even largely non-human decision-systems—like the recommendation engines which decide which Facebook posts you see—interact implicitly and intimately with the messy human world of emotion and power.

-Decision-making systems should be as robust as possible to all the factors and threats which are likely to derail them, both internal and external.
+Decision-making systems should be as robust as possible to all the factors and threats which are likely to derail them, both internal and external (while remaining as adaptive as is appropriate to their context).
 They also must be able ‘accept’ the messiness of real-world complexity, and the imperfections in practice and action that such messiness entails.
 Discerning potentially derailing forces and choosing how to mitigate or accept them requires a form of introspection and continuous mindful awareness — and itself involves decisions.
+(While robustness is inextricably linked to competence and alignment, I have found it useful to explicitly call it out as a complementary set of considerations and capacities when designing systems.)

 Within and beyond those core properties, decision-making systems must not be too slow or expensive and either need tight scoping or the capacity to evolve.